Vizzuality/half-earth-v3/_docs/scientists/creating-tiles.md

 ---

 # Creating tile services
+Tiles are used when an interaction is not necessary.
+It is key to get the colour style of the data correctly because once the tile service is created it is not possible to change the styles.
+If a change in the colour ramp has to be done then a whole new tile service must be created.
+After the ESRI Cartographic Review (July 2021), there is an ArcGIS Pro Project Package backed up in the arcgis organisation.
+[This item](https://eowilson.maps.arcgis.com/home/item.html?id=84ee84cc0b6944f69896e16627df8e0c) is shared within Vizzuality (see [Groups](/_docs/science/arcgis-groups) information).

 ### Publishing tiles from ArcGIS Pro
 1. Create a project and open the layer you want to create the tiles from.
 By default the new map will have the [3857 projection](https://epsg.io/3857) and a default basemap with that projection appears.